 Learning to Work

-Learning to work creates high impact activities with local employers to inspire young people, educate them about opportunities and give them the skills they need to be successful.
+Learning to Work is a local charity working for the benefit of local young people, schools, colleges and businesses.
+Learning to Work creates high impact activities with local employers to inspire young people, educate them about opportunities and give them the skills they need to be successful.